 Lorde, Audre.
 “Age, Race, Class, and Sex: Women Redefining Difference” in Hackett, Elizabeth, and Sally Haslanger.
 Theorizing Feminisms: A Reader.
 New York: Oxford University Press, 2006.

 Feminism Part 1: The Sameness Approach by Annaleigh Curtis

 Feminism Part 2: The Difference Approach by Annaleigh Curtis

 About the Author

-Chelsea Haramia is a philosophy professor at Spring Hill College, Alabama, and guardian of two qualitatively identical, probably numerically distinct, cats named Hesperus and Phosphorus.
+Chelsea Haramia is an associate professor of philosophy at Spring Hill College, Alabama, and guardian of two qualitatively identical, probably numerically distinct, cats named Hesperus and Phosphorus.
 ChelseaHaramia.com